Top 10 Managed Security Service Providers (MSSPs) in the UK: 2026 Selection Guide

 Technology and tooling

 - Which security tools do you use and why?
+A good provider should explain the role of each platform, not just list vendor names.

 Detection and response

-- How do you triage alerts?
+- How do you triage security alerts?
+This reveals how quickly genuine threats are identified and escalated.

 - What guidance do we receive during an active incident?
+This shows how much practical support you will get when something goes wrong.

-Working relationship
+Working relationship and reporting

 - How often will we meet for reviews?
+Regular reviews help you track risk, performance and service improvement.

 Red Flags to Watch For